Jeyana/LegalAlienChatbotRasa/LegalAlienChatbot_Blogpost.md

 ![](images/general-intent-example.png)

-While these intents are only used for specific stories.
+These intents, however, are only used for specific stories, in this case FAQ2.

 ![](images/nlu-intent-example.png)